sy1vain/Cinder-ClientServer/README.md

 Cinder-ClientServer
 ===================

-A TCP Server/Client for Cinder
+A TCP Server/Client for Cinder - Currently a very minimal implementation used for an internal project.